abnormalhare/sm64-docs/docs/code/functions/coop-functions/network_init_object.md

 Enables synchronization on an object.
 The function initializes syncing on the object.
 If the 3rd parameter is a table, it assigns the given fields to it.

-> Setting `standardSync` to `true` will automatically synchronize the object at a rate that is determined based on player distance.
-The commonly used object fields will be automatically synchronized.
->
-> Setting `standardSync` to `false` will not automatically synchronize the object, or add commonly used object fields.
-The mod must manually call `network_send_object()` when fields have changed.

-The `fieldTable` parameter can be `nil`, or a list of object fields.

 ## Lua Example

 `network_init_object(obj, true, { 'oCustomField1', 'oCustomField2', 'oCustomField3' })`